Small Hands, Big Dreams

 Finding self-expression through creative play

 A young girl named Dria sits in a classroom in the West Bank, concentrating as she glues carefully selected buttons to the outside of a sock.
 Two buttons become eyes, one button a nose, and a bit of yarn becomes a tuft of hair on her final creation – a puppet.
 Dria and her puppet take the stage in front of a room full of other children to perform a skit she wrote.
-After a long, difficult year full of school closures, fear of COVID-19, and a terrifying spike of conflict in the region, these puppet shows create much needed space for the children to talk about the challenges they’ve faced and to express their feelings using play.
+These puppet shows create much needed space for the children to talk about the challenges they’ve faced and to express their feelings using play.

 “I’m very proud of the puppet I made.
 She became my best friend.
 I talk to her whenever I am sad, and I showed her to all of my friends and relatives.”

 The sessions are part of “Small Hands, Big Dreams”, a summer camp designed to create a safe space for Palestinian children to receive psychosocial support and engage in activities that promote self-expression, self-confidence, and creativity.